-Background Cheng is a twelve-year-old student in Grade 6. information, Dr. Gold, psychiatrist, ABS Hospital, diagnosed Cheng description of severe with severe autistic disorder in November 2003. disabling condition(s) Cheng has extreme difficulties with: social interaction and with peers expressive/receptive communication Cheng exhibits stereotypic behaviours, specifically hand-flapping and pulling his hair.
-He is easily upset when not prepared for changes in routine/transitions.
-Cheng uses some picture communication symbols to enhance communication (expressive and receptive).
-Cheng requires assistance to develop more appropriate social interactions with peers and adults.
-Current Cheng receives support for language arts and math, in a small group work setting (with 2 other students) for 2 supports/services in place hours daily.
-Cheng's teacher has 5 hours of Educational Assistant/Teacher Assistant support for the development of academics in the classroom setting. teacher assistant supervision is provided before school and during recess and lunch.
-Cheng's learning team monitors and records his behaviours daily, which include: initiated social interactions use of oral communication and communication board temper outbursts obsessive-compulsive behaviours.
-Inclusive Education consultants provide on-going behavior and communication consultative support.
-Cheng's teachers and staff meet bi-monthly with his parents and home support worker to review his program.
-Individualized Program Cheng's IPP was developed with his learning team, including his parents, inclusive education consultants Plan and school staff.
-His IPP reflects Cheng's need for routine and identifies goals for communication, social/behaviour and academic progress.
+- Cheng is a 12-year-old student in Grade 6. - Dr. Gold, Pediatrician, ABS Hospital, diagnosed Cheng with severe autistic disorder in 2004. - Dr. Chanwell, Psychiatrist, updated this diagnosis in 2014 as autism spectrum disorder, severity level 3. - Cheng has extreme difficulties with: - social interaction and with peers; and - expressive/receptive communication. - Cheng exhibits stereotypic behaviours, specifically hand-flapping and pulling his hair.
+He is easily upset when not prepared for changes in routine/transitions. - Cheng uses some picture communication symbols to enhance communication (expressive and receptive). - Cheng requires assistance to develop more appropriate social interactions with peers and adults.

+- Cheng receives support for language arts and math, in a small group work setting (with 2 other students) for 2 hours daily. - Cheng's teacher has 5 hours of Educational Assistant/Teacher Assistant support for the development of academics in the classroom setting. - teacher assistant supervision is provided before school and during recess and lunch. - Cheng's learning team monitors and records his behaviours daily, which include: - initiated social interactions - use of oral communication and communication board - temper outbursts - obsessive-compulsive behaviours. - Inclusive Education consultants provide on-going behavior and communication consultative support. - Cheng's teachers and staff meet bi-monthly with his parents and home support worker to review his program.

+- Cheng's ISP was developed with his learning team, including his parents, inclusive education consultants and school staff. - His ISP reflects Cheng's need for routine and identifies goals for communication, social/behaviour and academic progress.